lhcb/second-analysis-steps/simulation.md

 Note that the fractions will always be renormalised to sum to 1 - you can directly use PDG branching fractions without having to rescale by hand.

 ## Final state radiation
+After generating the decay, final state radiation is added using PHOTOS.
 Note that PHOTOS is enabled by default, even though many decfiles explicitly specify it.
 It needs to be explicitly removed via "noPhotos"

 ## Changing particle masses / lifetimes/ widths